Penny Downie: Career

-TV and film
+Television and film

-After graduation she appeared in Australian TV series such as The Box, Bellbird, The Sullivans, Prisoner, and Learned Friends.
+In 1977, Downie moved into television.
+For six months, she played Ronnie Heatherton in The Box, followed by a four month stint as Kelly Jameson in Bellbird.
+She went back to the theatre, but this time in New Zealand, before returning to Australia where she was out of work for three months.

+She made appearances in Cop Shop and Skyways.
+As well as series such as The Sullivans and Learned Friends.
+In 1980, she joined the cast of Prisoner as former prostitute and inmate Kerry Vincent.
+Downie commuted from Sydney to Melbourne every week to tape her episodes.

 She moved to the United Kingdom in the early 1980s.
 In 1984 she appeared as Dee Rogers in the Minder episode "If Money Be the Food of Love, Play On".
 Her many UK TV credits include Inspector Morse, Kavanagh QC, The Inspector Lynley Mysteries, Spooks, and New Tricks.
 She also appeared in The Girl in the Cafe.

 In 2009, she played Mrs. Pienaar in the Clint Eastwood film Invictus.

 In 2013, she appeared as Rev Mother Augustine in the Father Brown episode "The Bride of Christ".
 In 2014, Downie starred in an episode of Suspects as Fiona Sullivan, and appeared as Lady Sinderby, mother of Atticus Aldridge, in series five of Downton Abbey.

 In 2016, Downie played Home Secretary Rose Kenter in American action thriller London Has Fallen, and portrayed Janet Lee Bouvier, mother of Jacqueline Kennedy Onassis in the Pablo Larrain-directed historical drama Jackie.
 She also appeared on television in British-Canadian co-production Houdini & Doyle as Mrs. Sulzbach, and featured in three episodes of the 2016 BBC1 espionage drama The Secret Agent, where she played Lady Blackwood.
 In 2017, she had a supporting role as Tid in biographical drama Breathe, as well as a six-episode stint on Channel 4 sitcom Back as Ellen.
 She reprised her role for a further six episodes in 2021.

 In 2019, she appeared in BBC Radio 4 horror podcast series The Lovecraft Investigations as Barbara, and played Valerie Chandris in three episodes of American thriller drama series Absentia.
 She also starred in nine episodes of Netflix series The Crown as Princess Alice, Duchess of Gloucester.

 Beginning in 2023, Downie played Frances Munning in the American political thriller The Diplomat.

 In 2024, she featured in four episodes of British limited series A Gentleman in Moscow as Countess Rostova, based on the novel by Amor Towles.
 The series premiered on Paramount+ on 29 March 2024.

-On 1 April, Downie was named for the film Boss Cat.
+On 1 April, Downie was named as part of the cast for the film Boss Cat.